ashvardanian/SimSIMD/README.md

 __BFloat16__ — not an IEEE 754 standard type, but the __universal recommendation__ for AI workloads.
 BF16 shares Float32's 8-bit exponent but truncates the mantissa to 7 bits, prioritizing __dynamic range over precision__ (±3.4×10³⁸ with coarser granularity).
 On old CPUs, upcasting BF16 to F32 requires just an unpack and left-shift by 16 bits (essentially free); on newer CPUs, both Arm and x86 provide widening mixed-precision dot products via __DPBF16PS__ (AVX-512 on Genoa/Sapphire Rapids) and __BFDOT__ (NEON on ARMv8.6-A Graviton 3+).
-NumKong's Float8 types (E4M3/E5M2) upcast via FTZ-safe integer-add to BF16, then use DPBF16PS, creating a three-tier precision hierarchy: F8 for storage, BF16 for compute, F32 for accumulation.
+NumKong's Float8 types (E4M3/E5M2) upcast via integer-add to BF16, then use DPBF16PS, creating a three-tier precision hierarchy: F8 for storage, BF16 for compute, F32 for accumulation.

 __Float16__ — IEEE 754 half-precision with 1 sign bit, 5 exponent bits (bias=15), and 10 mantissa bits, giving a range of ±65504.
 FP16 prioritizes __precision over range__ (10 vs 7 mantissa bits), making it better suited for values near zero and gradients during training.